SAAssist/saassist-server/README.rst

 SAAssist Server (saassist-server) Installation
 **********************************************

-The dependencies to install the saassist-server is necessary Python version 3 and BeautifulSoup4 module.
+The dependencies to install the saassist-server are Python version 3 and BeautifulSoup4 module for Python.

 Installing Python 3
 ===================

-Python version 3 is required by saassist-server and can run on Linux, AIX and MacOS (Windows I have never tried, but I guess is possible also).
+Python version 3 is required by saassist-server and it can runs on Linux, AIX and MacOS (Windows I have never tried, but I guess it is possible also).

-Follow bellow the instructions for Linux and AIX.
+Follow bellow the instruction for Linux and AIX.

 LINUX
 -----

-To install Python 3 use yum or apt-get of your distribution, also install pip3
+To install Python 3 use yum or apt-get of your distribution, also to install pip3

 ``yum install python3 pip3``

 AIX
 ---

-I have been using this Python3 package to my environment that can be installed using ``smitty install``
+I have been using this Python3 package to my environment that it can be installed using ``smitty install``

 http://www.aixtools.net/index.php/python3